 The sale is necessary to comply with new ownership requirements under the military regime's media decree imposed in June.

 Sara Vui-Talitu has more.

 "Fiji's oldest daily newspaper, the Fiji Times, is up for sale since the military regime's declaration of a media decree required all media outlets be owned 90 percent by locals.
 The paper's parent company, Rupert Murdoch's News Limited, hired PriceWaterhouseCoopers, to handle the sale and appeared confident that the sale would go through.
 Expressions of interest to buy the paper were already due earlier this month.
-Fiji's Permanent Secretary for Information, Sharon Smith Johns, had no comment on the forced sale of the Fiji Times shares but recently accused another newspaper under the News Limited umbrella, the Courier Mail, of publishing negative articles about Fiji in Australia.
+Fiji's Permanent Secretary for Information, Sharon Smith Johns, had no comment on the forced sale of the Fiji Times shares but recently criticised another newspaper under the News Limited umbrella, the Courier Mail, for publishing negative articles about Fiji in Australia.
 The Fiji Times has been given until September the 28th to comply with the decree's foreign ownership provision."